boosungkim/til/markdown/how-to-handle-space.md

-# How to handle a space in the section title
+# How to replace the home partition

 Let's say that you have a section title that reads `## Story time`.
 Sometimes, `[Story time](#story-time)` will work, but not on platforms like GitHub and Obsidian.